 Divorce and family court cases are rarely cut and dry and rarely easy.
 Many issues are not black and white and it can be difficult to determine who is at fault for what and what relief is or is not available to the client.
 Furthermore, much emotion is involved when any kind of family/matrimonial litigation is ongoing.
 My Jersey City and Newark team at the Artusa Law Firm is experienced in dealing with the filing and answering of divorce complaints in NJ, representing people in motions for alimony, child support, parenting time, college contributions, domestic violence, annulments, emergent applications, adoptions, enforcing marital settlement agreements and beyond.If you have been served with motion papers and/or divorce papers, it is very important that these time sensitive papersand issues be addressed or you risk defaulting, which could grant the party seeking relief they want.
 It is imperative that you contact a matrimonial attorney in New Jersey immediately.

-While our main office is located at 35 Journal Square, Suite 825, in Jersey City, New Jersey representing people throughout the country, we argue cases in every county in New Jersey.
-Contact our office on 201-706-7910 to discuss your case and how we can help you with your New Jersey family law situation.
+While our main office is located at 253 Academy Street, Jersey City we are representing people throughout the country with New Jersey legal issues, we argue cases in every county in New Jersey.
+Contact our office on 973-337-9643 to discuss your case and how we can help you with your New Jersey family law situation.

 You can also contact us below by filling out or website contact form and we will reach out to you as soon as we review it.